sebastian-gregoricchio/ChIP_Zwart/README.md

 <br/><br/>

 ### ChIP-seq peak calling
-To facilitate the analyses of the ChIP-seq analyses in the Zwart lab, it is strongly recommended to rename your files so that the files contain the wz number.
-To do that refer to the section [*Renaming files*](https://github.com/csijcs/snakepipes#renaming-files) of the [*Joe's GitHub*](https://github.com/csijcs/snakepipes#renaming-files).
+To facilitate the analyses of the ChIP-seq analyses in the Zwart lab, it is strongly recommended to rename your files so that the files contain the wz number. <br> If your already run the `cramToBam` pipeline with the `rename_zwart="True"` flag, this renaming step has been already done. <br> Otherwise, to do that you can find the original section [*Renaming files*](https://github.com/csijcs/snakepipes#renaming-files) from [*Joe's GitHub*](https://github.com/csijcs/snakepipes#renaming-files) also in this repository at [`resources/renaming_wzNumbers_Joe`](https://github.com/sebastian-gregoricchio/ChIP_Zwart/tree/main/resources/renaming_wzNumbers_Joe).
+More details and the [`rename_files.R`](https://github.com/sebastian-gregoricchio/ChIP_Zwart/tree/main/resources/renaming_wzNumbers_Joe/rename_files.R) script can be found in [`this folder`](https://github.com/sebastian-gregoricchio/ChIP_Zwart/tree/main/resources/renaming_wzNumbers_Joe) as well.

 The pipeline requires a sample configuration file which provides information about ChIP-Input pairs and the type of peak calling to perform (broad or narrow). <br>
 This configuration file must be in a tab-delimited txt file format (with column names) containing the following information (respect the column order):